-11. During this year serious damage was done by an incursion of the river into the newly established colony at Adamwahan.
+11. During this year serious damage was done by an incursion of the river Destructive floods in the Satlej river.
+To be structive floods in the Satlej river.
 The stream, which had hitherto followed a fairly direct course past Adamwahan, suddenly became tortuous, it swung across from the Bahawalpur side and drove directly against the Adamwahan bank, which in spite of the efforts of the Engineers, who hastily constructed solid spurs and groynes of brushwood to withstand the attack, was eroded to a depth of some 400 yards, involving the destruction of the largest block of the quarters recently erected.